At this page you will see all of my recent works with video previews & links to demo versions of the sites.

 All four landings were built successfully, the client was happy about them & have built by now about 6 modifications of them in a form of new landing pages.

-The key aspect of this work was in converting old website into the wordpress without losing any of pages or designs.
+The key aspect of this work was about converting an old website into the Wordpress system without losing any of the pages and keeping all of the designs intact.

 The initial site was built using Ruby On Rails.
 And sure there was no way of automatically converting it into a php based CMS such as WordPress.